About Electric Bikes

 Electric Bikes have been popular in Europe over the last decade but it has only been in the last few years that they have really taken off in the UK.
 The convenience and freedom of owning a powered bicycle along with the financial and green benefits has made these an incredibly popular choice.
 The design of bikes has also changed greatly, they are now very stylish looking, unlike the ugly and heavy bikes of a few years ago.
 It is often difficult to distinguish between a conventional bike and the new generation of electric bikes.

 Some of the electric bikes we sell give you the option of pedal assist, where you pedal to keep the motor activated or twist and go where the power is activated by a throttle.
 With the new legislation which came into effect in January 2016, throttles only work up to 4mph.
-On some bikes though, if the pedals are rotated, the throttle will work up to 15.5 mph.
+On some bikes though, if the pedals are slowly rotated, the throttle will work up to 15.5 mph.
 If you stop rotating the pedals, the speed drops back to 4mph.

 This second option obviously does not give you the same level of exercise, but there are instances where it is very useful and some riders find it gives them the opportunity to rest from cycling.